aleksxor/rango-load-tester/README.md

 Builds and runs current directory inside a docker container.
 RabbitMQ server is provided along inside the docker container.

-**precondition**: rango should be running before executing the command.
+**prerequisites**: rango should be running before executing the command.
 Local version of the rabbitmq server should not be running on ports 5672, 15672.
 Otherwise the port collision will prevent the containerized rabbitmq server to start.

 ``` sh
 docker-compose -f docker-compose.local.yml up